coop-care/CLA/ICLA.md

-## Contributor Agreement

-## Individual Contributor Non-Exclusive License Agreement
+## CoopCare Individual Contributor License Agreement
-## (including the Traditional Patent License OPTION)

 Thank you for your interest in contributing to CoopCare, maintained by slowtec GmbH, Ich und Du Pflege GmbH and Michael Kamphausen ("We" or "Us").